pipefold/jobby/SUPABASE_MIGRATION.md

 - Creates indexes for better query performance
 - Sets up automatic `updated_at` timestamp updates
 - Automatically creates an onboarding_status entry when a new user signs up

+### Migration 002: Storage Setup

-- Creates storage bucket for uploaded resume files (PDF, DOCX, etc.)
+- Creates `resumes` storage bucket (private)
+- Sets up RLS policies for storage.objects to allow users to:
+  - Upload their own resume files
+  - View their own resume files
+  - Update their own resume files
+  - Delete their own resume files

 ## Verification